Mifepristone

 “What is mifepristone?”

-Unfortunately, as part of its “risk evaluation and mitigation strategy” (REMS), the FDA singled out mifepristone and imposed a variety of extra rules regulating how it could be prescribed and dispensed.
+Unfortunately, as part of its “risk evaluation and mitigation strategy” (REMS), the FDA singled out mifepristone and imposed a variety of extra rules restricting how it could be prescribed and dispensed.
 Despite its long safety record and vanishingly small complication rates, it took nearly two decades for the FDA to lift some of these politically-motivated and medically-unnecessary barriers to access.
 In 2016 and 2021, the FDA updated their regulations, bringing access to care more in line with decades of medical evidence and the needs of people seeking abortion.
 For example, as of 2021, the FDA began allowing people to access medication abortion via telehealth and through the mail, lifting the previous in-person dispensing requirements.

 “What’s happening in the courts?”

-On April 7, a judge in Texas ruled to block the FDA’s approval of mifepristone.
+On April 7, 2023, a judge in Texas ruled to block the FDA’s approval of mifepristone.
 U.S. District Judge Matthew Kacsmaryk’s decision was a breathtaking overreach that threatened the reproductive rights and health of people well beyond the borders of Texas.

 The Texas lawsuit was filed against the FDA by the far-right Alliance Defending Freedom (ADF) on behalf of the Alliance for Hippocratic Medicine (AHM), an organization formed in late 2021 with the singular goal of banning medication abortion nationwide.
 The claims made by this sham medical organization are entirely without legal merit and run counter to decades of scientific evidence as well as the consensus of every mainstream medical association.
-Relying on an outdated anti-vice law from the 1800s, they claimed the FDA was wrong to allow mifepristone to be sent by mail – and further, was wrong to have approved it in the first place.
+Relying on an outdated anti-vice law from the 1800s, they claimed the FDA was wrong to allow mifepristone to be sent by mail—and further, was wrong to have approved it in the first place.

-The Washington court decision blocks the FDA from imposing additional barriers to medication abortion access in any of the 17 states involved in the lawsuit – including Minnesota, 16 other states, and Washington, DC.
+The Washington court decision blocks the FDA from imposing additional barriers to medication abortion access in any of the 17 states involved in the lawsuit—including Minnesota, 16 other states, and Washington, DC.

-On April 12, the 5th Circuit Court of Appeals blocked a portion of the Texas decision.
+On April 12, 2023, the 5th Circuit Court of Appeals blocked a portion of the Texas decision.
 The court ruled that the groups challenging the FDA’s approval had waited too long to bring their case.
 However, it left several other restrictions in place that could make it far harder for people to access mifepristone.

 “Where do we stand now?”